Skip to content

 How to See Them

-Get low, eye-level with the flowers.
-The perspective changes everything—suddenly you're not looking at a field, you're inside it.
-Shoot through them, letting poppies blur in your foreground to frame your subject in red bokeh and create depth.
-Let the wind decide; do not struggle against it, but embrace the movement as poppies dance.
-Morning or evening is best, as harsh midday sun washes them out.
-But at golden hour, they glow like they're lit from within, with backlight revealing every delicate vein in every fragile petal.
+Crouch down to eye level with the flowers.
+Perspective changes everything—suddenly you're not looking at a field, you're inside it.
+Shoot through them, letting the poppies blur in the foreground to frame your subject in red bokeh and create depth.
+Let the wind decide; don't fight it and embrace the movement as the poppies dance.
+Morning or evening is best, as the harsh midday sun washes them out.
+But in the golden hour, they glow as if lit from within, with backlighting revealing every thin vein.

 Low angle shot inside a poppy field

-People among poppies become part of the landscape.
-Walking slowly through fields with hands trailing flowers, or sitting surrounded, drowning sweetly in red.
-Lying back, looking up at the vast Spanish sky while poppies frame the world creates a connection with nature.
+People among the poppies become part of the landscape.
+Walking slowly through the fields with hands touching the flowers, or sitting surrounded, sweetly drowning in red.
+Lying on your back, looking up at the vast Spanish sky while the poppies frame the world, creates a connection with nature.
 What to wear?
-White, cream, or soft blue let the poppies be the color while you become the light.
 Flowing fabric and movement work best.
-Go barefoot if the ground allows to look natural, like you grew there.
+Be barefoot if the ground allows, to look natural, as if you grew there.

-Portrait of woman in white dress in poppy field
+Portrait of a woman in a white dress in a poppy field

 Respect the Wild

-These fields aren't meadows planted for us—they're wild things, borrowed briefly.
-Walk gently, stay on paths when they exist, and don't trample whole swaths for a photo.
+Walk carefully, stay on the paths when they exist, and don't trample entire swaths for a photo.
 Take what the poppies offer, don't demand more.
-Ask permission if fields are farmed; most locals understand the beauty, especially if you're kind.
+Ask permission if the fields are cultivated; most locals understand the beauty, especially if you are polite.